-- 50. It was reported that the Republic of Cyprus had enacted the Law on Missing Persons (Temporary Provisions) in 1979, which authorized relatives to administer the property of their missing family members.
-The Working Group received information after the visit19 that "missing persons benefits" were provided by the Ministry of Labour and Social Insurance under the provisions of the 2010 Social Security Law, which replaced the 1980 Social Security Law.
+- 49. The Working Group received information that, in the absence of a comprehensive reparation programme, relatives of disappeared persons throughout the island had benefited from some financial and housing assistance, psychosocial support and free health care. - 50.
+It was reported that the Republic of Cyprus had enacted the Law on Missing Persons (Temporary Provisions) in 1979, which authorized relatives to administer the property of their missing family members.
+The Working Group received information after the visit that "missing persons benefits" were provided by the Ministry of Labour and Social Insurance under the provisions of the 2010 Social Security Law, which replaced the 1980 Social Security Law.
 According to those provisions, the beneficiaries of the benefits were the dependent spouse (but only if the disappeared person was eligible to receive a pension at the time of the disappearance), and underage children (if both parents had disappeared or one had disappeared and the other had died.
 In addition, there was also a fund for the relief of adversely affected persons, which was reportedly used to grant special pensions and other benefits to dependants of disappeared persons, including parents, in addition to the categories mentioned above.
 Other relevant laws address the retirement benefits of disappeared civil servants, the professional rehabilitation of relatives with disabilities and the regulation of other property issues. - 51.
 As early as 1974, the Law on Aid to Martyrs and Family Victims of War was passed by the Turkish Cypriot authorities, which only protected the rights of members of the Turkish Armed Forces and Turkish Cypriots who had been subjected to enforced disappearance by Greek Cypriot armed groups.
 Another piece of legislation was adopted in 1985, which regulated the inheritance of land by the children of disappeared Turkish Cypriot persons.
-According to information received from the Turkish Cypriot authorities, disappeared persons need to be legally recognized as dead as a condition for relatives to receive assistance in the northern part of the island. - In its study on enforced or involuntary disappearances and economic, social and cultural rights, the Working Group highlighted that the right to obtain redress for acts of enforced disappearance includes medical and psychological care and guarantees of employment or property.20 In its general comment on article 19 of the Declaration on the Protection of All Persons from Enforced Disappearance, the Working Group established a wide interpretation of the right to obtain redress for acts of enforced disappearance, including medical and psychological care and rehabilitation for any form of physical or mental damage and to legal and social rehabilitation, guarantees of non-repetition, restoration of personal liberty, family life, citizenship, employment or property, return to one's place of residence and similar forms of restitution, satisfaction and reparation that might remove the consequences of the enforced disappearance.
+According to information received from the Turkish Cypriot authorities, disappeared persons need to be legally recognized as dead as a condition for relatives to receive assistance in the northern part of the island. - In its study on enforced or involuntary disappearances and economic, social and cultural rights, the Working Group highlighted that the right to obtain redress for acts of enforced disappearance includes medical and psychological care and guarantees of employment or property.
+In its general comment on article 19 of the Declaration on the Protection of All Persons from Enforced Disappearance, the Working Group established a wide interpretation of the right to obtain redress for acts of enforced disappearance, including medical and psychological care and rehabilitation for any form of physical or mental damage and to legal and social rehabilitation, guarantees of non-repetition, restoration of personal liberty, family life, citizenship, employment or property, return to one's place of residence and similar forms of restitution, satisfaction and reparation that might remove the consequences of the enforced disappearance.
 21 If a person is subjected to enforced disappearance, States have an obligation to provide prompt, adequate and effective reparation to victims and their relatives.
 It is also essential that reparation plans or mechanisms are designed with the participation of the communities affected, taking into account their needs.
-Furthermore, the Working Group always emphasizes that the provision of social services for victims should not be confused with their right to obtain reparation.22 - 53.
+Furthermore, the Working Group always emphasizes that the provision of social services for victims should not be confused with their right to obtain reparation. - 53.
 The Working Group notes with regret that a comprehensive national reparation programme that includes compensation, restitution, rehabilitation, satisfaction and guarantees of non-repetition for all victims of human rights violations, including enforced disappearance, without discrimination, was never rolled out.